There is No Science of Economics

 The Hayek-branch of this family tree had by now become the mainstream of economic thought - in the United States, and eventually throughout much of the world.
 On the other hand, there were other, more hardcore, dogmatic adherents of Ludwig von Mises's vision that were not ready for prime time.
 Murray Rothbard, in particular, became the most well-known representative of what became known as "anarcho-capitalism".
 In so doing, he thought he was merely taking Mises's ideas to their only logical conclusion - and I think, in a way, this is true.

-I will admit that I know nothing about economics - but in so doing, I have proven myself to know one more thing than all economists.
-For I know that I know nothing, whereas they don't even know that they know nothing.
+I will admit that I know nothing about economics - but that proves I know one more thing than all economists.
+I know that I know nothing.
+They don't even know that they know nothing.

 Comments